 Many parents come to our school looking for traditional "small class sizes" because they believe a small class size equals more personalized attention.

-However, they are surprised when they observe our classrooms to see that a larger group of Montessori children functions much better than a traditional environment.
+However, they are surprised when they observe our classrooms to see that a larger group of Montessori children functions much better than in a traditional environment.

 Here children engage in individual or small group lessons with teachers.
 They choose their "work" (which never feels like work!) so they're passionate about their lessons and excited to learn every day.